Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 # MOneWayFileSendFolder for GoogleMail

-*A spontaneous one-week project focused on simplicity and security.*
+# A spontaneous one-week project focused on simplicity and security.

----

-## Project Overview

 This software is proprietary and protected by copyright law.
 **Idea, Author, and Copyright**: Marco Scherzer